aclaf/flagrant/docs/explanation/argument-files.md

 ### Resource exhaustion

 Large argument files or deeply nested recursive structures can cause memory exhaustion or long processing times.
-The parser should impose reasonable limits on file size (perhaps 1MB or 10MB) and recursion depth (3-5 levels).
+The parser should impose reasonable limits on file size (perhaps 1 MB or 10 MB) and recursion depth (3-5 levels).
 These limits prevent accidental or malicious resource exhaustion.

 If an argument file exceeds size limits, the parser fails with a clear error rather than attempting to read it.
-If expansion exceeds time limits (e.g., 1 second), the parser aborts and reports the problem.
+If expansion exceeds time limits (for example, 1 second), the parser aborts and reports the problem.
 These limits should be configurable but have safe defaults.

 ### Information disclosure